 I wrote this timeline specifically because some people want to eat early before all of the televised football games.
-Although the total time is 5 hours for this "day of" timeline, you only are actively working for only 1 hour and 15 minutes.
+Although the total time is 5 hours for this "day of" timeline, you are only actively working for only 1 hour and 15 minutes!

 Lastly, even if you are not making my specific recipe, you still can use this timeline as a guide.
 Calculate the time needed to roast your turkey breast or whole turkey by using a guide of 25 minutes of roasting time per pound of turkey.

-Turkey Dinner Timeline
+Turkey Dinner Timeline for a Small Gathering

-- 2 Days Before
+- Five Days Before

 • Prepare bread cubes for dressing.
 Cut bread and dry bread cubes in oven.

-- 1 Day Before
+- One Day Before

-• Make pie or dessert of choice and set dining table.
+• Make pie or dessert of choice.

 - Day of Dinner 7:30 AM Start Time for Serving Dinner at 12:30 PM